 Horseback riding in Kentucky, just outside Cincinnati

-“Trail ride” will have a new meaning after riding at First Farm Inn
+“Trail ride” will have a new meaning after two hours at First Farm Inn

-Designed for adults and attentive children over the age of 8, during this two-hour riding lesson you’ll learn grooming basics and help saddle-up.
+Two-hour horsemanship sessions are designed for thoughtful, considerate, animal-loving attentive and eager-to-learn humans over the age of 12 and under 200 pounds.
+We explain how horses think and why they do what they do as you’re grooming and helping tack up.
 We help you mount and fit the saddle to you.
 Then we walk to the riding arena to practice becoming the horse’s leader and communicating when we want stops, starts and turns.

 At First Farm Inn, we ride horses year-round in the riding arenas, over and around the hills, woods, ponds and pastures.
-Rain, heavy snow, extremely high winds and temperatures over 100 degrees or below freezing mean rescheduling.
+Rain, heavy snow, extremely high winds, heat indexes nearing 100 degrees or temperatures below freezing mean rescheduling.
 For safety’s sake, ground conditions also play a role.
+Communicate with us if it looks like your riding time may get weathered out and we’ll reschedule.

 Call for Reservations